 There is no formal After Care Program established for the Middle Division.
 However, when unforeseen events prevent a student from being picked up at the 3:30 pm dismissal time, the above stated fees and regulations will apply to the middle school students.
-To assist families with the unforeseen circumstance, middle school teachers will take turns on-call for after-school duty for a week at a time.
-If a student has not been picked up by 3:40, the teacher on dismissal duty will notify the teacher who has after-school duty which ends no later than 6:00 pm.
+To assist families with the unforeseen circumstance, middle school teachers will take turns on-call for after-school duty or the student will be sent to the Lower Division depending on the student and the circumstance.
+After-school ends no later than 6:00 pm.
 Because middle school students are not normally in after-school care, snacks will not be provided.
-Vending machines are available for student purchases.
 The students may be asked to perform chores around the building, and/or may use the time as a study hall.
 Parents will sign the student out when they arrive.